fabiohecht/kafka-bookstore-tutorial/README.md

 #### Source systems

 For more information about the data schemas used, have a look at src/main/resources/avro/Schemas.avsc.
-These are defined in Avro format, which is fairly human-readable.
+These are defined in Avro format, which is fairly human-readable (Json).
 The spec can be found at http://avro.apache.org/docs/1.8.2/spec.html.
-When the project is compiled with maven, the Java classes for the data model are generated, as specified in the pom.xml file under <buld><plugins>.
+When the project is compiled with maven, the Java classes for the data model are generated, as specified in the pom.xml file under &lt;buld>&lt;plugins>.
 You can test it with “mvn clean compile” from the command line (current directory is project root) or using IntelliJ’s “Maven Project” tool button (seen on the right-hand side), under kafka-bookstore-tutorial, Lifecycle, double click “clean”, double click “compile”.